Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 ![Office 365 PHP Connect sample screenshot](./images/web-screenshot.png)

-##  Prerequisites

-This topic assumes the following.

-* You are comfortable with PHP.
-* You are familiar with OAuth.

 ## Overview

 To call the Microsoft Graph API, your PHP app must complete the following tasks.